minprog/cs50x/sort/index.md

 1. Log into [ide.cs50.io](https://ide.cs50.io/) using your GitHub account.
 2. In your terminal window, run `cd ~/problems` to switch to your `problems` directory.
-2. In your terminal window, run `wget https://github.com/minprog/cs50x/raw/2020/sort/sort.zip` to download a Zip file of the lab distribution code.
+2. In your terminal window, run `wget https://github.com/minprog/cs50x/raw/2021/sort/dist/sort.zip` to download a Zip file of the lab distribution code.
 3. In your terminal window, run `unzip sort.zip` to unzip (i.e., decompress) that Zip file.
-4. In your terminal window, run `cd lab3` to change directories into your `lab3` directory.
+4. In your terminal window, run `cd sort` to change directories into your `sort` directory.

 ## Instructions